azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 Duration: 10 minutes

-Within Visual Studio Solution Explorer, expand the `ChatWebApp` project and open `Web.Config`.
-You will update the settings in this file.
-The following sections walk you through the process of retrieving the values for the following settings:
+Within Visual Studio Solution Explorer, expand the **ChatWebApp** project and open the **Web.Config** file.
+You will update the settings in this file to match the Function App Application Settings that you've already entered.

 ```csharp
 <add key="eventHubConnectionString" value=" "/>